 “A maiden’s prayer to be wed” is the third spell in A Collection of Ukrainian Spells.
-This spell was popular in Ukraine among single women, who wanted to get married.
-They read this incantation on 14 October:
+This spell was popular in Ukraine among single women who wanted to get married.
+They read out this incantation on 14 October:

 ‘Holy Mother, dear Pokrova,

 Here is a transliteration of the spell in Ukrainian:

 Aby ne zostavalas divkoyu.’

 Generally, the Church considers spells and certain folk customs to be an expression of “paganism”.
 Interestingly, in our case, the date, when this spell is performed is directly related to a Christian holiday.
 This is the day when Ukrainian Christians celebrate the Feast Day of Pokrova (also known as the Feast Day of the Protection of the Mother of God).
 Let’s face it, this isn’t the first instance when innate cultural beliefs incorporated a mainstream religious doctrine.
 Take, for example, voodoo…